jdossgollin/environmental-data-science/website/useful_links.md

 ## Stats code

-- All code examples from the Statistical Rethinking book have been coded in [`Turing.jl` here](https://github.com/StatisticalRethinkingJulia/TuringModels.jl)
+- Code examples from the Statistical Rethinking book have been coded in `Turing.jl` [here](https://statisticalrethinkingjulia.github.io/TuringModels.jl/) (the original is R)

 ## Julia tips and tricks